 Read time: 4 minutes

-• Client Access Server: The Client Access Server is responsible for managing client connection requests and establishing connections to mailboxes.
+The Client Access Server handles client connection requests and connects them to mailboxes.

-• Personal Archive: The introduction of the Personal Archive feature in Exchange Server, starting with Exchange 2010, revolutionized the way older data is managed.
-This innovative feature seamlessly incorporates older data into a secondary mailbox that is associated with the same user account.
+The Personal Archive feature that has become a norm in Exchange Server was introduced with Exchange 2010, which accommodated the older data in a secondary mailbox belonging to the same user account.

 Exchange Server 2019